Fire: Chemistry

 Fire is a chemical process in which a fuel and an oxidizing agent react, yielding carbon dioxide and water.
 This process, known as a combustion reaction, does not proceed directly and involves intermediates.
 Although the oxidizing agent is typically oxygen, other compounds are able to fulfill the role.
 For instance, chlorine trifluoride is able to ignite sand.

-Fires start when a flammable or a combustible material, in combination with a sufficient quantity of an oxidizer such as oxygen gas or another oxygen-rich compound (though non-oxygen oxidizers exist), is exposed to a source of heat or ambient temperature above the flash point for the fuel/oxidizer mix, and is able to sustain a rate of rapid oxidation that produces a chain reaction.
+Fires start when a flammable or a combustible material, in combination with a sufficient quantity of an oxidizer such as oxygen gas or another oxygen-rich compound (though non-oxygen oxidizers exist, such as chlorine), is exposed to a source of heat or ambient temperature above the flash point for the fuel/oxidizer mix, and is able to sustain a rate of rapid oxidation that produces a chain reaction.
 This is commonly called the fire tetrahedron.
 Fire cannot exist without all of these elements in place and in the right proportions.
 For example, a flammable liquid will start burning only if the fuel and oxygen are in the right proportions.
 Some fuel-oxygen mixes may require a catalyst, a substance that is not consumed, when added, in any chemical reaction during combustion, but which enables the reactants to combust more readily.

 Once ignited, a chain reaction must take place whereby fires can sustain their own heat by the further release of heat energy in the process of combustion and may propagate, provided there is a continuous supply of an oxidizer and fuel.
 If the oxidizer is oxygen from the surrounding air, the presence of a force of gravity, or of some similar force caused by acceleration, is necessary to produce convection, which removes combustion products and brings a supply of oxygen to the fire.
 Without gravity, a fire rapidly surrounds itself with its own combustion products and non-oxidizing gases from the air, which exclude oxygen and extinguish the fire.
 Because of this, the risk of fire in a spacecraft is small when it is coasting in inertial flight.
 This does not apply if oxygen is supplied to the fire by some process other than thermal convection.

 Fire can be extinguished by removing any one of the elements of the fire tetrahedron.
 Consider a natural gas flame, such as from a stove-top burner.
 The fire can be extinguished by any of the following: